 Because bass traps soften up the hard edges of your room, those lower frequencies won’t have anywhere to go.
 The result will be a richer bass sound and less noise leaking out of the room.
 However, I should repeat, the primary job of acoustic foam is to improve sound quality, not block it from leaving the room.

-Features to Look for When You’re Shopping for Bass Traps
+Features to Consider When Shopping for Bass Traps

 Alright, now that we all know what bass traps are and what they can do, let’s discuss some features you’ll want to keep in mind when you go shopping.